Yosemite Overnight Big Wall Climbing Wilderness Stewardship

 • At their discretion, climbing rangers may issue permits in the field or at Ask a Climber, climber coffee programs, etc.

-• Climbing permits will continue to be free.
+• Climbing permits are free.

 • Based on observed conditions, permits will continue to not be limited by an overall or per-route quota and attempts will be made to continue offering current route-use information for climbers who may want to self-disperse.